 1. Low self-esteem

-Does your child find it difficult to speak of what’s on their mind?
+Does your child find it difficult to speak about what’s on their mind?

 Do you sense they are afraid or reluctant to give voice to what they need?

-You might be dealing with a lack of self esteem here and might need to create space to observe your own parenting style.
-In a 2015 study by Brigham Young University where 400 university students were evaluated, it was found that while an overprotective style of parenting might emerge from good intentions, it was often the one defining cause of risky behaviour in young adulthood as well as poor self-worth issues.
+You might be dealing with a lack of self-esteem here and might need to create space to observe your own parenting style.
+In a 2015 study by Brigham Young University where 400 university students were evaluated, it was found that while an overprotective style of parenting might emerge from good intentions, it was often the one defining cause of risky behavior in young adulthood as well as poor self-worth issues.

 Self-esteem is a valuable tool to face the world.
 It is that one quality that allows us to experiment and experience without continuously having to second-guess or doubt ourselves.
-And when self-esteem starts young, it aids an individual’s growth in independent as well as community circumstances.
+And when self-esteem starts young, it not prevents you from raising an overprotected child, it aids their growth in independent as well as community circumstances.